Archos Generation 6: Archos 9

 The Archos 9 is a touch screen tablet weighing 800g and 16mm thick.
-It has an Intel Atom Z515 1.2 GHz CPU and 1 GB onboard SDRAM (DDR2 400) and is available in a 60GB model.
+It has an Intel Atom Z515 1.2 GHz CPU and 1 GB onboard SDRAM (DDR2 400) and is available in a 60 GB model.
 It has a 1024x600 pixels, 9" inch resistive LED back-lit touchscreen, which has been described as "impressive" by reviewers.
 The device has both 802.11b/g Wifi and Bluetooth 2.1, 1 USB port, and can add an additional 2 USB ports, standard VGA monitor connection, and an Ethernet port via the Port Replicator accessory.

 Unlike the previous models of the Archos series this device comes with the full version of Microsoft Windows 7 Starter Edition.
-Which includes Windows Live Messenger, which can utilize the integrated 1.3MP webcam for portable video-conferencing, voice calling and instant messaging.
+Which includes Windows Live Messenger, which can utilize the integrated 1.3 MP webcam for portable video conferencing, voice calling and instant messaging.
 The vTuner software is also included, which is the Web Radio & TV plugin for Gen 6 & Gen 7 devices.
 The Software also includes IBM Lotus Symphony office software.
-As the device is x86 compatible it is reported by people that it is possible to run the device even with relatively stock Linux distribution even if not all hardware features are out of the box.
+As the device is x86-compatible it is reported by people that it is possible to run the device even with relatively stock Linux distribution even if not all hardware features are out of the box.